Semisimple coadjoint orbits and cotangent bundles: Introduction

 We assume without loss of generality that $H\in \mathrm{Cl}(\aa^+)$.
 The Iwasawa decomposition defines a well-known canonical ruling on the adjoint orbit $\mathrm{Ad}(G)_H$.
 The ruling, together with the Killing form, determine a diffeomorphism

 extending the inclusion of real flag manifold $\mathrm{Ad}(K)_H\hookrightarrow\mathrm{Ad}(G)_H$.

-Of course, the diffeomorphism (\ref{eq:emb}) appears both in \cite{ABB,GGS}, but it is not fully exploited. \begin{itemize} \item In \cite{ABB} non-trivial theory of complete Lagrangian fibrations is used to construct a symplectomorphism $\varphi\colon (T^*\mathrm{Ad}(K)_H,\w_{\mathrm{std}})\rightarrow (\mathrm{Ad}(G)_H,\w_{\mathrm{KKS}})$, with the property of being the unique symplectomorphism which (i) extends the identity on $\mathrm{Ad}(K)_H$ and (ii) is a morphism fiber bundles, where $\mathrm{Ad}(G)_H$ has the bundle structure induced by $i$ in (\ref{eq:emb}).
+Of course, the diffeomorphism (\ref{eq:emb}) appears in \cite{Li,ABB,GGS}, but it is not fully exploited. \begin{itemize} \item In \cite{ABB} non-trivial theory of complete Lagrangian fibrations is used to construct a symplectomorphism $\varphi\colon (T^*\mathrm{Ad}(K)_H,\w_{\mathrm{std}})\rightarrow (\mathrm{Ad}(G)_H,\w_{\mathrm{KKS}})$, with the property of being the unique symplectomorphism which (i) extends the identity on $\mathrm{Ad}(K)_H$ and (ii) is a morphism fiber bundles, where $\mathrm{Ad}(G)_H$ has the bundle structure induced by $i$ in (\ref{eq:emb}).

-In fact, it can be checked that $\varphi$ coincides with $i$ (\ref{eq:emb}) (the uniqueness statement is also a consequence of the absence of non-trivial symplectic automorphisms of the cotangent bundle preserving the zero section and the fiber bundle structure). \item In \cite{GGS} a complete Hamiltonian action of $\gg$ on $(T^*\mathrm{Ad}(K)_H,\w_{\mathrm{std}})$ is built.
-The momentum map $\mu\colon (T^*\mathrm{Ad}(K)_H,\w_{\mathrm{std}})\rightarrow (\mathrm{Ad}(G)_H,\w_{\mathrm{KKS}})$ is the desired symplectomorphism; the authors also show that the momentum map $\mu$ matches $i$ in (\ref{eq:emb}). \end{itemize} Both in \cite{ABB,GGS} a global construction on a non-compact symplectic manifold is performed, something which always presents technical difficulties. \footnote{In \cite{Ki}, Corollary 1, a proof of the isomorphism of a regular coadjoint orbit with the cotangent bundle is presented, but it is not correct as the completeness issues are entirely ignored.}
+It can be checked that $\varphi$ as constructed in \cite{ABB} coincides with $i$ in (\ref{eq:emb}); the uniqueness statement is a consequence of the absence of non-trivial symplectic automorphisms of the cotangent bundle preserving the zero section and the fiber bundle structure. \item In \cite{GGS} a complete Hamiltonian action of $\gg$ on $(T^*\mathrm{Ad}(K)_H,\w_{\mathrm{std}})$ is built.
+The momentum map $\mu\colon (T^*\mathrm{Ad}(K)_H,\w_{\mathrm{std}})\rightarrow (\mathrm{Ad}(G)_H,\w_{\mathrm{KKS}})$ is the desired symplectomorphism; the authors also show that the momentum map $\mu$ matches $i$ in (\ref{eq:emb}). \item The first step in \cite{Li} is a classification of (holomorphic) complete Lagrangian fibrations with contractible fiber.
+Next, symplectic induction is used to produce for each semisimple element $X$ one such fibration, endowed with a Hamiltonian $G$-action of, thus mapping into the coadjoint orbit through $X$.
+Then algebraic geometric results are used to show that the $G$-action is transitive, so the momentum map is in fact a symplectic biholomorphism. \end{itemize} Summarizing, the proofs in \cite{Li,ABB,GGS} amount to global constructions on non-compact symplectic manifolds, something which always presents technical difficulties (in the holomorphic setting of \cite{Li} the technicalities involve algebraic geometry). \footnote{In \cite{Ki}, Corollary 1, a proof of the isomorphism of a regular coadjoint orbit with the cotangent bundle is presented, but it is not correct as the completeness issues are entirely ignored.}

+The approach in \cite{Bi} is entirely different: the moduli space of solutions to Nahm's equations is symplectically identified on the one hand with an adjoint orbit, and on the other hand with the cotangent bundle of its real flag manifold (and the final symplectomorphisms is by no means explicit).

-Our strategy is much simpler: we shall take full advantage of the ruling structure to prove the equality
+In this note we will use a simpler and more direct approach.
+We shall take full advantage of the ruling structure on real hyperbolic orbits to prove the equality:

 In fact, this is the approach sketched by Arnold \cite{Ar}.